| Read Time: 6 minutes |

 Can I Sue Spartan Capital Securities?

-If you’ve lost money caused by Spartan Capital Securities and/or its employees’ misconduct then the answer is, YES, you can sue Spartan Capital Securities but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
-Attorney Robert Wayne Pearce has over 40 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Spartan Capital Securities in FINRA arbitration proceedings, but WIN that arbitration.
-The easiest way to know if you have a viable case against Spartan Capital Securities is to call Attorney Pearce at our office at 800-732-2889.
+Yes, you can sue Spartan Capital Securities if you lost money due to the firm’s or its employees’ misconduct, but the odds are you signed away your right to sue in court and agreed to resolve your dispute in a FINRA arbitration proceeding.
+Attorney Robert Wayne Pearce has over 45 years of personal experience in FINRA arbitration proceedings and knows very well how you can not only sue Spartan Capital Securities in FINRA arbitration proceedings, but WIN that arbitration.
+The easiest way to know if you have a viable case against Spartan Capital Securities is to call Attorney Pearce at our office.

 Spartan Capital Securities (CRD# 146251) is a registered broker-dealer.
 It operates as a full-service independent broker-dealer, providing a range of financial products and services to individual investors and financial advisors.